pavitranew/session-3/readme.md

   </nav>
 ```

-Comment out the logo related css and check to make sure you can see it (e.g. `navbar.innerHTML = markup;`).
+Comment out the .logo related css in `_nav.scss` and make this change in `main.js`:

-We moved all nav related css into a new partial `_nav.scss`.
+`navbar.innerHTML = markup;`

+Check to make sure you can see the logo in the browser.

 Allow the logo to display only on small screens: